nopara73/LongevitySpecificTraining/README.md

 ![image](https://github.com/user-attachments/assets/5c9ed9a0-525a-4d00-bfb5-cacc0d93a33e)

-#### Evolutionary / Ancestral Approach
+#### Naturalistic / Evolutionary / Ancestral Approaches

-Romantic reconstruction of a past that averaged short lifespans.
-However it would be reckless to fully dismiss evolutionary explanations of biological mechanisms, but we must put this into its rightful place: illustrations or last resort arguments.
+While the naturalistic, evolutionary or ancestral approaches generally lead to good results, that's not enough for us.
+In this document we aim for precision and greatness.
+The ancestral and evolutionary approaches are romantic reconstruction of a past that averaged short lifespans, while the naturalistic approach has its own fallacy named after it.
+However it would be reckless to fully dismiss such explanations of biological mechanisms, but we must put them into their rightful place: illustrations or last resort arguments.

+### Functionalist Approach
+Reverse-engineer training from the abilities you still want to reteain in your last decade.
+The functionalist approach poses a real competition for our biomedical approach.